 For anyone who loves movies and TV shows, Netflix is a must-have.
-The video streaming giant recently expanded to cover 130 countries, and in the process, added a whole bunch of new content.
-Unfortunately, the library isn’t the same everywhere.
+The video streaming giant is available in 190 countries.
+Unfortunately, the Netflix library isn’t the same everywhere.
 But there are a few tricks to get access to other libraries, e.g. watch Netflix USA when you’re in the UK.

-If Netflix’ research shows an interest for Star Wars in the U.S. but not in India, then it will buy the Star Wars territorial license for the U.S. but not for India.
-So U.S. Netflix users will be able to watch Star Wars, but Indian Netflix users will not.
+If Netflix’s research shows an interest for Star Wars in the US but not in India, then it will buy the Star Wars territorial license for the US but not for India.
+So US Netflix users will be able to watch Star Wars, but Indian Netflix users will not.

-If Netflix’ research shows an interest for Star Wars in both the U.S. and India, it will then bid for the territorial license for both regions.
+If Netflix’s research shows an interest for Star Wars in both the US and India, it will then bid for the territorial license for both regions.
 However, some other distributor might offer a higher price for the Indian territorial license, or perhaps already have the license.
-Then, once again, U.S. Netflix users will be able to watch Star Wars, but Indian users will not.
+Then, once again, US Netflix users will be able to watch Star Wars, but Indian users will not.

-In short, audience interest and territorial licensing determine why the Netflix library varies depending from region to the next.
+In short, audience interest and territorial licensing determine why the Netflix library varies depending from region to region.

-Hastings added that the company is trying hard to get global availability of all the content on Netflix so that geographic restrictions go away.
+Netflix is trying hard to secure international availability of all the content on Netflix so that geographic restrictions go away.
 But that will take some time.
-So, at least for now, different countries will have different Netflix libraries.
+So, at least for now, different countries will have access to different Netflix libraries.

 How to Watch Netflix From a Different Country

 The good news is that it’s actually pretty easy to watch the Netflix library from a different country.
-In the ultimate guide to Netflix, Mark noted that you can access any country’s library by using Virtual Private Networks (VPNs).
-There’s also another technology called DNS tunnelling or Smart DNS.
-Both routes serve the same end purpose: they make Netflix think your device is not in the region you actually are in.
+Our ultimate guide to Netflix notes that you can access any country’s library by using virtual private networks (VPNs).
+There’s also another technology called DNS tunneling or Smart DNS.
+Both routes serve the same end purpose: they make Netflix think your device is in a different region to the one you are actually in.

 These methods have some limitations though.
-For instance, you won’t be able to use the fabulous Chromecast to relay Netflix from your phone onto your TV.
-The speed of buffering and streaming might also get affected through these methods.
+For instance, you won’t be able to use a Chromecast to relay Netflix from your phone to your TV.
+The speed of buffering and streaming might also be adversely affected by these methods.
 However, on the flip side, you’ll have a larger video library than ever before.

-We have previously made the case for using VPNs for region-blocked video instead of DNS services.
-But the biggest point in the favor of VPNs is how easy it is to get started.
+We have previously made the case for using VPNs instead of proxy DNS.
+But the biggest point in favor of VPNs is how easy it is to get started.